Languedoc-Roussillon – the ‘Other’ South of France

 4. Historical sites

-5. Family activities
+6. Family activities

-6. Food and drink of the region
+7. Food and drink of the region

 Languedoc-Roussillon sits on the border with Spain and the food reflects the eclectic nature of its cultural history.
 Catalan, French and Arabic influences permeate through the gastronomic delights and you will find traditional Spanish tapas served throughout the area as well as the more traditional French-styled cuisine.

-Garlic is a staple here and is often mashed through potatoes as a hearty side dish or used in aioli to be served with fish stews.
+Garlic is a staple here and often mashed through potatoes as a hearty side dish or used in aioli served with fish stews.
 The region is renowned for its fresh asparagus, tomatoes and onions in particular.
 The famous Perlardon goats’ cheese – one of the oldest cheese types in Europe – is produced in the Languedoc region, as well as some quality blue cheeses such as particularly pungent Roquefort.

 For the sweet toothed, you must try the local Crème Catalane, which is a mouth-watering dessert of cream with lemon, vanilla and fennel seeds.
-This is also a huge wine producing region with the largest vineyard area in the world in the Languedoc region (almost 300 000 hectares of vineyards).
-Every type and colour of wine can be found here and many of the vineyards welcome visitors to enjoy a taste.
+Languedoc a huge wine producing region with the largest vineyard area in the world (almost 300 000 hectares).
+Every type and colour of wine can be found and many of the vineyards welcome visitors to enjoy a tasting.

 This region of France is huge and has a climate which is slightly more diverse than you might think.
-Along with endless days of coastal sunshine the foothills of the mountainous areas also have hundreds of microclimates, so it is best to ask the locals what the weather is traditionally like in specific parts.
+Along with endless days of coastal sunshine the foothills of the mountainous areas have hundreds of microclimates, so it is best to ask the locals what the weather is traditionally like in specific parts.